 Legal 500 2020.

-Andrew as a junior is listed in Chambers and Partners as a star individual in Proceeds of Crime and Asset Forfeiture work.
+Andrew as a junior was listed in Chambers and Partners as a 'star individual' in Proceeds of Crime and Asset Forfeiture work and Tier 1 in the Legal 500 for his work in POCA and Asset Forfeiture.

 "He is a leading expert on challenges to search warrants and the variation of bail conditions."